eqmvii/ruby-blackjack/README.md

 # Ruby Blackjack

-A simple ruby blackjack game
+A simple ruby blackjack game.
+Built as an exercise in thinking hard about object oriented design.